 Your company is ready to begin development for a new web application.
 That’s great!
-But before you begin the process, do you have a plan in place for ensuring your application is as secure as it can be?
+But before you begin the process, do you have a plan to ensure your application is as secure as it can be?
 Or perhaps you already have a live web application and you’re looking to implement strengthened security measures.

-Protecting your users’ information should be a top priority, especially with the increase in data breaches of large companies.
-You don’t want to put your users at risk because it could cause them to lose trust in your organization or worse: seek out your competitors.
+Protecting sensitive information within your application should be a top priority, especially with the increase in data breaches at large companies.
+You don’t want to put your users at risk because it could cause them to lose trust in your organization and potentially leave you legally liable.

 We want your application to succeed.
-That’s why we’ve compiled a list of the top web application authentication best practices to boost your application’s security and maintain your users’ trust:
+That’s why we’ve compiled a list of best practices for web application authentication to boost your security and maintain your users’ trust:

 - Create a web application authentication checklist.